 In South Tyrol, gastronomy is held dear.
 Gourmets regard the Dolomite region of Alta Badia as the South Tyrol's model region when it comes to good food.
 No other valley in the Alps can boast a higher concentration of highly decorated restaurants on such a small space, among which 3 restaurants that hold Michelin stars.

 Good food and sophisticated lifestyles show many faces in Alta Badia.
 For some, it's the cosy mountain huts, the rustic farms or the traditional Ladin food in the charming guest houses.
 Others, however, love the elegant ambience of the gourmet restaurants.
 Which ever you prefer, in Alta Badia we cook with passion and love and, most importantly, with a lot of respect for customs and tradition.
 This combination which is in high demand today has been practised for years in Alta Badia.

-Starred restaurants, small inns and inviting pubs, rustic farms and cosy huts - the agenda everywhere is to cook with fresh ingredients from South Tyrol.
-Bacon, mountain herbs, meat and dairy products form the basis of many recipes and the foundation for modern creations.
-Short delivery routes ensure freshness and quality.
+Starred restaurants, small inns and welcoming pubs, rustic farms and cosy huts - the main aim everywhere is to cook with fresh ingredients from South Tyrol.
+Speck, mountain herbs, meat and dairy products constitute the basis of many recipes and the foundation for modern creations.
+Short delivery routes ensure freshness and quality of the produce.

 If you would like to try the typical Ladin recipes at home, you can take a cooking course in the century-old farm Sotćiastel .
 The farmer's wife herself takes the guests on a yummy journey through the old recipes from Alta Badia and South Tyrol.
 The cooking course can be booked on-site, in one of the six Alta Badia tourism offices.